TL;DR

 The greatest challenge with these conditions is their chameleon-like nature.
 Early symptoms are often vague and easily dismissed: fatigue, general aches, brain fog, or a persistent low-grade fever.
 They can mimic other, less serious illnesses, making them incredibly difficult for even the most diligent GPs to pinpoint without specialist investigation.

-While previous research published in The Lancet in 2023 confirmed that at least 1 in 10 people in the UK lived with a diagnosed autoimmune disease, new data analysis for 2026 reveals a more startling picture.
-The true prevalence is now estimated to be over 1 in 8 people in the UK.
+Official statistics from world-leading research published in The Lancet in 2023 confirmed that at least 1 in 10 people in the UK live with a diagnosed autoimmune disease.
+That's over 7 million Britons.

 This isn't just a statistic; it's a reflection of millions of individual stories of struggle and uncertainty, happening right now in communities across the country.